Mithrandir21/GoogleCloudStorage/README.md

 # GoogleCloudStorage

-A library for simple communication with Google Cloud Storage.
+A library for simple communication with Google Cloud Storage in Android.

 ### Features:
 - Simple CRUD (Create, Read, Update and Delete) functions for Bitmaps.